Frederick L. Schuman: Biography

 On the night of December 7, 1941, Schuman told an audience at the Ford Hall Forum, "The Nazis, Fascists, and Japanese have made one tragic blunder.
 They allowed themselves to believe that the work of disintegration in America had gone far enough for them to strike.
 They're wrong."
 He also said that the United States should lead "a new world order and world unity."
 He urged recognition of the Free French and aid to governments-in-exile in overthrowing quisling regimes, leading toward the overthrow of Hitler.
 He predicted that Japan could fight for only three or four months.

-Schuman came under attack by the House Un-American Activities Committee in 1943 as having a record of "Communist affiliations."
-Schuman denied the accusations and successfully withstood efforts by the committee to have him removed as a government analyst of German radio broadcasts, a post that he held for several months in 1942 and 1943 while he was on leave from Williams.
+During World War II, Schuman was on leave from Williams to act as an analyst for the Foreign Broadcast Information Service (FBIS) of the Federal Communications Commission (FCC).
+He came under attack by the House Un-American Activities Committee in 1943 as having a record of "Communist affiliations."
+Schuman denied the accusations and successfully withstood efforts by the committee to have him removed from his position as an FBIS analyst.
 Many vocal critics, including several Williams alumni, objected to the professor's outspoken liberalism, suspected communism, and continued to call for Schuman's dismissal throughout the rest of his career at the college.

 In a 1945 American Political Science Review article, Schuman criticized notions that a new collective security organization could contribute to world peace.
 Schuman pointed to examples from history of collective security organizations that failed to facilitate world peace.
 He argued that the organization that would become the United Nations could only facilitate world peace if the United States, the Soviet Union, and the United Kingdom worked in unison, but that the organization would fail if there were divisions between the three powers.

-Schuman came under attack again by Senator Joseph R. McCarthy in 1953.
+Schuman again came under attack as a communist sympathizer by Senator Joseph R. McCarthy in 1950 and 1953.

-In his 1953 book Techniques of Communism, ex-communist and FBI-paid informant Louis Budenz wrote a subsection on Schuman in a chapter on "Affecting Public Opinion."
+In his 1953 book Techniques of Communism, ex-communist and paid FBI informant Louis Budenz wrote a subsection on Schuman in a chapter on "Affecting Public Opinion."
 Budenz asserted that Schuman was a CPUSA member in the 1930s and 1940s.
-Citing Eugene Lyons' 1941 book Red Decade, Budenz asserted that Schuman had supported CPUSA head William Z. Foster's bid for the US presidency (1932), traveled to and lectured in the USSR (1933-4), extolled US-USSR friendship at a Carnegie Hall gala (1936), called for closer Soviet ties in an open letter in the Daily Worker (1939), and supported alleged Soviet spy Gerhart Eisler (1946).
+Citing Eugene Lyons' 1941 book The Red Decade, Budenz asserted that Schuman had supported CPUSA head William Z. Foster's bid for the US presidency (1932), traveled to and lectured in the USSR (1933–4), extolled US-USSR friendship at a Carnegie Hall gala (1936), called for closer Soviet ties in an open letter in the Daily Worker (1939), and supported alleged Soviet spy Gerhart Eisler (1946).
 He cites several books by Schuman as being subversive: American Policy Toward Russia Since 1917, American Politics at Home and Abroad (error for Soviet Politics at Home and Abroad?), and The Commonwealth of Man.
-He also list "Communist fronts" to which Schuman belong.
+He also listed "Communist fronts" to which Schuman belonged.
 In sum, Budenz claimed, Schuman had "done tremendous damage" to the US.
 (Budenz also notes that Schuman had attacked ex-communists who had testified for the US government, "particularly Whittaker Chambers, Louis Budenz, and Elizabeth Bentley.")